ispacowanguitar/napa-checkin-api/README.md

 ```

-To populate the database with 500 fake businesses and 10 fake users, run rake db:seed!
+To populate the database with 500 fake businesses and 10 fake users, run rake db:seed

+For the purposes of testing the time limitation on checkin, time-warp gem has been installed.
+This alters 'Time.now' while creating checkin instances to test validations.

 ### Extra Links